Did Melania Trump Go To Mar-A-Lago With Her Husband Over The Weekend?

 Did Melania Trump choose to stay in New York at Trump Tower with Barron rather than go to Mar-a-Lago this weekend?
 Her husband was having a rough few days, as his Twitter account reveals.
 He’s reportedly livid with his staff about Attorney General Jeff Session recusing himself from FBI investigations into Russian ties, and he’s adamant that Obama had someone bug his phones at Trump Tower.

 Additionally, the first lady was busy last week with her engagements and appearing at the Address to Congress.
-It was time she usually spend with Barron at home in New York.
+It was time she usually spends with Barron at home in New York.
 The two of them will move to the White House after Barron finishes his current school year in June.

 Will Melania Trump meet with her husband next weekend if he travels to Mar-a-Lago again?